ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 are fundamental to the evolution of computer hardware over the last decade as the design artifacts formerly only seen in high end systems make their way even in to consumer CPUs like AMD's ThreadRipper.
 The shared memory programming model is becoming an increasingly leaky abstraction.
-Cache coherence logic in the processors provides the single-writer /multiple-reader `SWMR` guarantees that programmers are all accustomed to.
+Cache coherence logic in processors provides the single-writer /multiple-reader `SWMR` guarantees that programmers are all accustomed to.
 However, at its limit, the observed performance is defined by the actual implementation of a distributed memory with all updates performed by message